schmeits/filament-character-counter/README.md

 This is a [Filament](https://filamentphp.com/) character counter TextField, Textarea and RichEditor form field for Filament v3.2 and above.

-If you want to use this package with Filament v4 (beta) see the installation instructions below.
+If you want to use this package with Filament v4 see the installation instructions below.

 ![example-screenshot.png](https://github.com/schmeits/filament-character-counter/raw/main/docs-assets/screenshots/example-screenshot.png)